steph-query/fantasy_football/README.md

 Next Steps
   1. Build mechanism to increase bye week counts
-  2. Pagination of players table
-  3. Pick Tracker
+  2. Pick Tracker
-  4. Show count of players at each bye week on team
+  3. Show count of players at each bye week on team
-  5. Build queue feature
+  4. Build queue feature
-    a. list of players
-  6. Add functionality to enter keepers before the draft and entail all appropriate effects
+  5. Add functionality to enter keepers before the draft and entail all appropriate effects
-  7. Change data entry method to button click
-  8. Import matplotlib for rendering distribution charts
-    a. convert all R scripting to Python
-    b.
-Use JS to render PNG files produced by matplotlib